Did you know that most website traffic begins with an online search?

-In the above image, you probably notice that long-tail keywords make up about 70% of search results and have a lesser number of searches.
-Focussing on long-tail keywords will increase the chances of ranking your website higher and will target only those specific people who have better chances of converting.
+In the above image, you probably notice that long-tail keywords make up about 70% of search results and have fewer searches.
+Focussing on long-tail keywords will increase the chances of ranking your website higher and will target only those specific people with better chances of converting.

 Especially for small business marketing, it can be hard to rank for keywords with the most traffic.
 Instead, targeting long-tail, medium-traffic keywords will drive a good amount of traffic and high conversions.